erwin-ngitung/yeomine-ai/README.md

-# yeomine-ai
+# Yeomine Digital Services
- This software has goals to improve mining industry
+ This software has goals to improve the mining industry